 The most basic trick to do is to gather and organise everything scattered throughout the floor.
 Pick up books, magazines, newspapers, clothes, toys (if you have children), and any other stuff that you have laying around.
 The best way is to prepare dedicated boxes to group similar items.
 This will make it easier for you to arrange everything accordingly – things that should be donated, recycled, thrown away and etc.

 Place all dirty clothes in the washer, dry-clean, fold, and arrange them in your closet or drawers.
-Aside from that, you should properly vacuum floors, wipe dust off furnishing and arrange pillows so your interior does not look messy.
-Don’t forget to take care of cobwebs from both ceiling and flooring corners.
+Aside from that, you should properly vacuum floors, wipe the dust off furnishing (or have it professionally cleaned) and arrange pillows so your interior does not look messy.
+Don’t forget to take care of cobwebs from both the ceiling and flooring corners.
 You don’t want to make your home look creepy, do you?

 2. Spare time to wash and wipe your windows both in and out